 Lost Forever: Mr. Pokémon gives you the Exp.
 Share if you trade him a Red Scale obtained from battling the Red Gyarados.
 If you happen to NOT talk to him in between the time you battle the Red Gyarados and receive a Kanto Starter Pokémon from Professor Oak, he'll give you the orb needed to catch Kyogre/Groudon instead, leaving the Exp. share unobtainable.
 However, another Exp.
 Share can be obtained from Goldenrod Radio Tower Lottery if the player can match 3 digits.

-Lost in Translation: The international Celebi's event has dialogue changed a little bit, never revealing that Silver is Giovanni's son.
+Lost in Translation: In some of the non-Japanese versions of the game, the Celebi's event has dialogue changed a little bit, never revealing that Silver is Giovanni's son.

 Luck-Based Mission: Voltorb Flip, bring something of a cross between Picross and Minesweeper, can become this.
 A little logical deduction can improve your chances of avoiding the Voltorb, but clearing the board (which is required to earn higher payouts) almost always ends up requiring a guess between two or three cards, and hoping you pick right.

 No Fair Cheating: Because the beginning is so tedious, one of the more likely AR cheat codes someone would select is either the Ghost Mode code, which gives you both the running shoes and the ability walk through the trees and around all of the trainers, or the code that lets you start with the running shoes and no ghost ability.
 However, doing so means that when you get to Cherrygrove City, the man who would give you a tour, the Running Shoes (after the tour) and the Map (after you leave) isn't there.
 Not having the Map makes the game far more irritating, especially without being able to fly from one side of Johto to the other.

 Or you could use the "All Scenario Items" code.
 Whatever works.